pingcap/docs/v3.0/how-to/deploy/tidb-in-kubernetes-prerequisites.md

     - The RAID5-applied SAS disk used for Docker and kubelet
     - Two NVMe disks for TiKV instances

-From the above analysis, a total of seven physical machines are required to support five sets of TiDB cluster.
+From the above analysis, a total of seven physical machines are required to support five sets of TiDB clusters.
 Three of the machines are master and worker nodes, and the remaining four are worker nodes.
 The configuration requirements for the machines are as follows:

 - master and worker node: 48C 192GB, two SSD disks, one RAID5-applied SAS disk, three NVMe disks
 - worker node: 48C 192GB, one block SSD disk, one RAID5-applied SAS disk, two NVMe disks